 - Damage to blood vessels: High cholesterol levels can damage the inner lining of blood vessels, making them less flexible and more prone to inflammation.
 This inflammation can further promote the accumulation of cholesterol plaque and increase the risk of complications.

 It is important to note that while high cholesterol is a significant risk factor for heart disease, it is often preventable and manageable.
 Adopting a heart-healthy lifestyle, including a balanced diet, regular exercise, maintaining a healthy weight, and managing other risk factors like diabetes and hypertension, can greatly reduce the impact of high cholesterol on your heart health.
+High Cholesterol Can Be Devastating For Your Heart: Here’s What May Happen.
 Regular monitoring of cholesterol levels and working closely with your healthcare provider can help in preventing and addressing any potential issues associated with high cholesterol.

 - Endothelial dysfunction: High cholesterol levels can lead to dysfunction of the endothelium, which is the inner lining of blood vessels.
 When the endothelium is damaged or impaired, it becomes less effective at regulating blood flow, promoting inflammation, and maintaining proper vascular function.
 This dysfunction contributes to the development of atherosclerosis and increases the risk of heart-related complications.